Poetry Series

 White & Winter

-One new haiku or short poem a day ( & sometimes more) in December ~
+one new haiku or short poem a day (& often more)

 silent forest